sdoering01/seraphine/README.md

 }
 println("Counter at", counter.count)

-// Anonymous functions (closures are currently not possible) counter.for_each_count(fn (count) {
+// Anonymous functions (closures are possible) counter.for_each_count(fn (count) {
     println("Counter was", count)
 })